GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

 * **What is an Explicit `Intent`?** - [Learn more here](https://blog.mindorks.com/what-are-intents-in-android) or [here](https://developer.android.com/guide/components/intents-filters.html#ExampleExplicit)

+* **Types of broadcast :Local,Normal,Ordered and Sticky**
+    - **Normal Broadcast**:
+        :- use sendBroadcast()
+        :- asynchronous broadcast
+        :- any receiver receives broadcast not any particular order
+    - **Ordered Broadcast**:
+        :- use sendOrderedBroadcast()
+        :- synchronous broadcast
+        :- receiver receives broadcast in priority base :- we can also simply abort broadcast in this type
+    - **Local Broadcast**:
+        :- use only when broadcast is used only inside application
+    - **Sticky Broadcast**:
+        :- normal broadcast intent is not available any more after is was send and processed by the system.
+        :- use sendStickyBroadcast(Intent)
+        :- the corresponding intent is sticky, meaning the intent you are sending stays around after the broadcast is complete.
+        :- because of this others can quickly retrieve that data through the return value of registerReceiver(BroadcastReceiver, IntentFilter).
+        :- apart from this same as sendBroadcast(Intent).

 * **What is a `BroadcastReceiver`?** - [Learn more here](https://developer.android.com/guide/components/broadcasts)

 * **What is a `LocalBroadcastManager`?** - [Learn more here](https://blog.mindorks.com/using-localbroadcastmanager-in-android) or [here](https://github.com/Kirchhoff-/Android-Interview-Questions/blob/master/Android/What's%20BroadcastReceiver.md)